KaterynaShyshkina/NopcommercePerformanceTest/README.md

 Gatling.
 Home task

-Full test report is placed in TestReport directory (index.html).
+Test result report is placed in TestReport directory (index.html).

 Conditions:
 Using Gatling tool script the next flow of following site: